How Are the Mournful Comforted?

-Blessed are they who mourn, for they shall be comforted.
-(Matt.
-5:4)
+Blessed are they who mourn, for they shall be comforted."— Jesus, Matthew 5:4

-The word mourn here means to mourn and lament from the very depths of one's soul, as if someone has died.
+The word mourn here means to mourn and lament from the very depths of one's soul as if someone has died.
 When I look at the meaning of the first beatitude, "Blessed are the poor in spirit for theirs is the kingdom of heaven," this beatitude falls right into place after the first.
-To be poor in spirit, in a nutshell, is to be humble and broken before God, recognizing your own sinful state and being totally dependent upon God to exend mercy.
-The state of mournfulness is a natural result of being humble and broken, poor in spirit.
+To be poor in spirit, in a nutshell, is to be humble and broken before God, recognizing one's own sinful state, and the necessity of being totally dependent upon God's mercy.
+The state of mournfulness is a natural result of being poor in spirit.

 Pharisees are prideful they obey all the law

 There was a time when I just didn't get it.
-There was a time when I was quite impressed with all the wealth of knowledge I had about God and the Bible.
+I was quite impressed with all the wealth of knowledge I had about God and the Bible.
 I had God all figured out, or so I thought.
-I had a great fall, and had to clean up a lot wreckage.
+I had a great fall and had to clean up a lot of wreckage.
 Spiritual pride is the worst pride there is.
 As uncomfortable as it was, I am glad God brought me to the truth, that I am a wretched sinner and I am not even close to having him all figured out.
 My shame was great when I had my fall, and I mourned.
 I stopped that behavior and turned to my relationship with God in humility (repentance).
 What a Savior who forgave me.

 King Saul was another one who just didn't get it.
 Samuel, the great prophet of the day, tried to correct Saul over and over.
-The Lord or Samuel would give Saul instructions, and Saul would say, "Ya, sure, okay."
-Then walked off and did it his own way.
-Each and every time he went his own way, in pride and self-sufficiency, he fell flat on his face.
-Samuel, as God's spokesman, would chastise him and say, "Saul, why did you do that?
+The Lord or Samuel would give Saul instructions, and Saul would say, "Ya, sure, okay," then walked off and did it his own way.
+Each and every time he went his own way in pride and self-sufficiency, he was called out and consequences followed.
+Samuel would chastise him saying, "Saul, why did you do that?
 I told you to do this."
 Then a judgment would be passed.
-Each independent act Saul did, became more and more dark and sinister.
+Each independent act Saul committed made him more dark and sinister.
 It cost him his throne, his reputation, and finally his life.
-A wasted life, because of his pride, arrogance and rebellious attitude.
+What a wasted life all because of his pride, arrogance, and rebellion.
 Saul was not blessed.

-King David had his moment as well, when he sinned with Bathsheba.
-He got her pregnant, and had her husband killed.
-However, when the prophet Nathan came to him and confronted him with his sin, David was like the tax collector., "I have sinned against the Lord."
+King David had his moment as well when he sinned with Bathsheba.
+He got her pregnant, and had her husband killed, and took her as his wife.
+The prophet Nathan went to him and confronted him.
+David was devastated by and mourned the gravity of his sin.
+Like the tax collector, he repented in great humility.
+"I have sinned against the Lord," he said.
 Psalm 51 is David's full confession and prayer for repentance.
 Here are some excerpts of that prayer:

 Have mercy upon me, O God, according to Your lovingkindness; according to the multitude of Your tender mercies.
 Blot out my transgressions.
 Wash me thoroughly from my iniquity, and cleanse me from my sin.